lucasayb/the-ssg-central/content/post/easily-editing-site-settings-through-the-decap-cms.md

   date_format: "%b %-d, %Y"
 ```

-Through the a file collection, I can edit this single file, without adding a new one or removing this existing one, through a section in my Decap CMS.
-This allows us to change the disqus_shortname, the title of the site, description, social networks, and everything that can be edited through this file.
+Using the file collection, I can edit this single file without adding a new one or removing this existing one through a section in my Decap CMS.
+This allows us to change the Disqus short name, the site title, description, social networks, and everything that can be edited through this file.

+Creating a file collection

+On my particular Hugo theme, I have a file located in